Wharton MBA Essays & Analysis 2023-2024

 Taking into consideration your background—personal, professional, and/or academic—how do you plan to make specific, meaningful contributions to the Wharton community?
 (400 words; Required)

-When first announcing this essay, which appears for a third admissions cycle, Wharton Director of Admissions, Blair Mannix, said, “Our main goal is to get to know you the best that we can, and the change to our second prompt was largely motivated by that desire.
+When first announcing this essay, which appears for a fourth admissions cycle, Wharton Director of Admissions, Blair Mannix, said, “Our main goal is to get to know you the best that we can, and the change to our second prompt was largely motivated by that desire.
 We hope to give applicants room to reflect on their unique backgrounds and think about what their value-add will be to the Wharton community.
 Applicants should remember that the Admissions Committee is looking for candidates who will contribute to all aspects of Wharton life.”

 With that in mind, applicants should aim to balance reflections on their past and connect their history with potential future contributions to Wharton.
 That said, this second question is another classic in terms of MBA essays; adcoms are interested in people who make an impact, whether at work, or in other avenues of their lives.
 They want to know you’ll make an impact while on campus at Wharton and then as an alum, as you pursue your career and life goals.
 Whether you choose to draw on your professional, personal or academic life, it’s important to create context before connecting to how you would contribute to Wharton.